NextronSystems/asgard-manual/usage/administration.rst

 to start with all "critical" and then advance to all "high" rules.
 We already provide a default ruleset for those two levels for you to use.
 "Medium" rules should not be enabled in bulk or "low"/"informational" at all .
-Single medium rules, which increase an organisation's detection coverage and do not trigger a bigger number of false positives can be added to the active configuration, but should be tested rule by rule.
+Single medium rules, which increase an organization's detection coverage and do not trigger a bigger number of false positives can be added to the active configuration, but should be tested rule by rule.